pishi-ai/StandardFirmataPishiAi/README.md

 # StandardFirmataPishiAi

+> Note: External issues and pull requests are not accepted.
+Forks are welcome under LGPL-2.1.
+For any support or security inquiry email `info@pishi.ai`.

 Enhanced StandardFirmata by Pishi.ai enabling Arduino to connect to Scratch via either USB (WebSerial) or external BLE-UART/Serial modules (WebBluetooth/WebSerial).
 Ideal for Uno/Nano/Mega/Leonardo/Due/Zero and projects needing flexible wired/wireless serial.

 ## Overview